CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/archive-branch.md

 # Archive Branch

-CoreMedia GlobalLink Connect Integration is only maintained for CoreMedia Content Cloud (CMCC) Releases that are actively maintained (thus, for example, maintenance ends when a CMCC version reaches extended support).
+CoreMedia GlobalLink Connect Cloud Integration is only maintained for CoreMedia Content Cloud (CMCC) Releases that are actively maintained (thus, for example, maintenance ends when a CMCC version reaches extended support).